ricardorinco/FnxDigital.UI.Components.Common/projects/fnx-storage/README.md

 # FnxStorage Service

-A service library for save data in browser storage in your angular project.
+A service library for saving data in browser storage in your angular project.
 This library was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Installing